 Wow!
-You get to preach to a real congregation in a real worship service for the first time — and before you start your field education.
+You get to preach a sermon to a real congregation in a real worship service for the first time — and before you start your field education.
 That’s great.
 I’m glad your pastor invited you.

 In my last letter I said that this would be easier than preaching in the local rescue mission, and that seems to have surprised you — or maybe it is just that the prospect of preaching in a Sunday service feels more serious, and more threatening than preaching in your class.